AidenFlowers/VR_Game__With_Unit_Tests/README.md

 09/25/2022 -

-Current: A green ball and cube,  pink platform,  use inner triggers to lift objects when pointers are white
+Current: A green ball and cube,  pink platform,  use inner triggers to lift objects when pointers are white.
+Play and Edit empty files set up,  filling in optimistically when add script layers below.

 Blocker: Hand animation logic on left hand looks correct when checking booleans for transitions, but not working.
 Investigatng.